Lecture—3 hours; discussion—1 hour. Introduction to visual

 in alternate years.

 Lecture—3 hours; term paper.
-Prerequisite: prior completion of
+Study of the art and architecture of

 Offered in alternate years.